sathvikbhagavan/trendtrackers/_portfolio/index.md

 In drug discovery, *Ki* is the superstar we need to understand.
 It measures how tightly a ligand binds to its target - the stronger the binding, the better the drug.
 Think of it like a handshake: a firm, steady grip means the ligand is really connecting with its target, which is exactly what we want in our potent inhibitors.

 By analyzing how Ki values vary across our clusters, we can spot potential ligand families that show promise.
-The boxplot below shows the distribution of Ki values across the clusters, and there’s a notable trend: *Cluster 1* stands out with the lowest mean Ki, suggesting it’s particularly strong at binding to its target.
+The boxplot below shows the distribution of Ki values across the clusters, and there’s a notable trend: *Cluster 1* stands out with the lowest mean Ki, suggesting it’s particularly strong at binding to its target, i.e., Gag-Pol.

 {% include boxplot_ki_by_cluster.html %}